t2mune/mrtparse/examples/README.rst

                      one prefix)
       -A             convert to ExaBGP API format
-      -G [NUM]       convert to ExaBGP API format and group updates with the same attributes for each spceified the number of prefixes (default: 1000000)
+      -G [NUM]       convert to ExaBGP API format and group updates with the same attributes for each spceified the number of prefixes using "annouce attributes ..." syntax (default: 1000000)
+      -g [NUM]       convert to ExaBGP API format and group updates with the same attributes for each spceified the number of prefixes using "annouce attribute ..." syntax (default: 1000000)
       -P             convert to ExaBGP API program

 Result (Config format)
 ~~~~~~~~~~~~~~~~~~~~~~

-Without "-A"/"-G"/"-P" options, it outputs a ExaBGP config.
+Without "-A"/"-G"/"-g"/"-P" options, it outputs a ExaBGP config.

 ::